nguyensjsu/sp21-172-team-e/Weekly Reports/Fenglin Zhang/Week1.md

 ### Challenge

-need more time to understand how Thymeleaf works and it sytax for insert narbar.html into index.html
+In order to understand how Thymeleaf works and it sytax for insert narbar.html into index.html, I did a couple of research, read Thymeleaf documentation.
+Fortunately, I got something helpful from Stack Overflow.
+However, it does not work really work.
+More time needed.